jgbarbosa/vis/docs/intro_to_linux/intro_to_linux_06_solution.md

 Note: Text following a pound sign `#` are comments

-1) Identify which Lonestar5 login node you are on (login1, login2, login3)
+1) Identify which Maverick login node you are on (login1, login2, login3)
 ```
 $ hostname
 login1